 There are transfer advantages for Pennsylvania community college students who transfer to one of the universities of The Pennsylvania State System of Higher Education (PASSHE).
-PASSHE includes the following Pennsylvania universities:
+PASSHE includes the following PA Universities: Cheyney, Commonwealth University of PA (Bloomsburg, Lock Haven and Mansfield), East Stroudsburg, Indiana University of PA, Kutztown, Millersville, PennWest University of PA (California University of PA, Clarion and EdinBoro), Shippensburg, Slippery Rock and West Chester.